-A tree safety emergency is considered to be when a tree within falling distance of an area well used by the public, e.g. a busy road where traffic is often stationary, a school playground; a house, is found to be in imminent danger of failing.
+A tree safety emergency is considered to be when a tree within falling distance of an area well used by the public, e.g. a busy road where traffic is often stationery, a school playground; a house, is found to be in imminent danger of failing.
 Examples of this are when the root plate of a large tree is partially severed and rocking in the wind; a large partially broken limb is hanging, a tree has partially windblown and is loosely hung up in a neighbouring tree over a road; a tree / large branch has fallen across a public road.
 (NB elsewhere a tree / branch which has actually fallen is less of a hazard except where people clamber over it.)

-In an emergency, including out of hours, the incident should be reported by telephoning the Contact Centre, giving a contact telephone number, so that a member of staff from the Tree and Woodland Team can phone back.
+In an emergency, including out of hours, the incident should be reported by telephoning the Contact Centre, giving a contact telephone, so that a member of staff from the Tree & Woodland Team or an out of hours Roads Officer can phone back.

-If the emergency relates to a tree on private land which has fallen across a public road, or other similar situation, the Council's Roads & Transportation Section may request the Tree and Woodland Team to clear this.
+If the emergency relates to a tree on private land which has fallen across a public road or other similar situation the Council's Roads & Transportation Section may request the Tree and Woodland Team to clear this.